Samic8/Samic8.github.io/_drafts/2017-03-11-front-end-color-organisation.markdown

 categories: sass colors
 ---

 Keeping colors consistent across an application is difficult, here are some patterns that I use that help with consistency.
+The syntax in the code examples is in [Sass](http://sass-lang.com/).

 ## Variables
-When I see a new color in a design I begin with assigning it as a global sass variable.
+When I need a new color, I begin with assigning it as a global sass variable.
 Another option would be to use a [sass map](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps) for colors, making looping possible (I am considering changing to this approach).

 The basic building block for the color system is the global variable.
-They consist of a consistent post-fix and a unique identifier, 'color-[type]-[name]'.
+They consist of a post-fix "color", a [shade] and a unique identifier [name], 'color-[shade]-[name]'.

 ```scss
 $color-grey-elephant: #F1F1F1;